The perfect start of your studies

 Orientation Week (OWO) – the (almost) most important week in the entire degree programme

-For each degree programme, there is an introductory event, an orientation phase (O-phase) or orientation and introductory week (Orientierungswoche OE), in which you receive the most important information about starting and planning your studies.
+For each degree programme, there is an introductory event, in which you receive the most important information about starting and planning your studies.
 This usually takes place during the orientation week (Orientierungswoche/OWO), which is organised by the respective student body of the department.
 You will be introduced to TU Darmstadt’s campus management system TUCaN and learn how to find your way around Moodle or other university platforms.
 And most importantly: the OWO is the ideal opportunity to meet new people and get in touch with your fellow students!

 Florian,